-Volt-Ampere or VI characteristic of PN junction diode is the relationship between voltage across the diode and the current through the diode.
+Volt-Ampere or VI characteristic of PN junction diode is the relationship between the voltage across the diode and the current through the diode.
 The relationship between voltage and current of a diode is mathematically given by

 ID= Diode current